The BSA Distinguished Conservation Service Award

 term scale.
 Applicants must use the BSA Distinguished Conservation Service Award Workbook to

-5. Successfully pass a board of review conducted by the local Council’s Conservation Committee.
+document each of the service projects. - Successfully pass a board of review conducted by the local Council’s Conservation Committee.

 What Qualifies as a Project?